 The execution of Mr. Khashoggi exemplifies a violation of a foundational and fundamental human right: the right to life.
 We cannot turn our gaze away from such violations.
 To the contrary, there should be a memorialization of what Mr. Khashoggi stood for and for what he died.
 The Special Rapporteur is thus recommending that governments, corporate actors, civil society organisations and international organizations respond also through the creation of symbolic tributes such as awards, scholarship, or events in his honor.

-As the International Organization for Public-Private Cooperation, the World Economic Forum should consider, as part of its annual “Davos” meeting, convening of an annual panel discussion in Mr Khashoggi’s name.
+As the International Organization for Public-Private Cooperation, the World Economic Forum should consider, as part of its annual “Davos” meeting, convening of an annual panel discussion in Mr. Khashoggi’s name.
 That panel could explore issues related to the social and economic merits of investigative journalism, including in the fight against corruption, as well as issues related to transparency, political and civil freedom and the role of corporate actors in global governance of respect for human rights.

 Following the example of initiatives in Washington DC, the city of Istanbul or the State of Turkey should erect a memorial to Mr. Khashoggi’s stand for freedom of the press in front of the Saudi Consulate.
 The Special Rapporteur has ascertained that there is sufficient space for this purpose.
 Alternatively, as in Washington DC, the street should be renamed in his honor.